Suburban town center on the northern banks of Lake Mendota

 1/2

-Lake Mendota and community parks
+Waterfront activities on Lake Mendota and neighborhood parks

 Waunakee is full of parks and outdoor spaces to explore.
 Sixmile Creek runs through town at Waunakee Village Park, which has paved paths through the trees for walks in addition to playgrounds and sporting facilities.
 During December, the park turns into a winter wonderland with festive holiday lights lining the walkways.
 Even as the weather gets chillier, it’s easy to stay active at Waunakee Village Center, located next to the park.
 This community center features a gym and fitness center and hosts events for youth and seniors alike.
 Residents of Waunakee can also take advantage of nearby Lake Mendota at Governor Nelson State Park, which features over 8 miles of peaceful trails along the water in addition to sandy beaches for relaxing or fishing for smallmouth bass.